Caracazo: 3 March

 During his first appearance among the foreign press, Pérez described the Caracazo as actions "against the rich" as a result of inequality.
 Protests in other large cities besides Caracas had largely subsided.
 At 3:00pm, army reservist Carlos H. Cuñar was shot by troops while leaving the 23 de Enero neighborhood to buy groceries, later dying after he drove himself to a hospital.
 By nightfall, militants in Zona Central who had been clashing with troops, began to run out of ammunition.

 Pérez spoke with U.S. President George H. W. Bush, who offered Pérez a US$450 million emergency loan.
 Pérez thanked Bush and asked him to support a change in debt policy toward Latin America, saying "I want to tell you if there is no change in [international] debt policy then whatever we may do here may be useless".
 Pérez told Bush that he had sent him a letter several days earlier and that he would appreciate it if he would read it.

 4 March

 In the morning, troops entered homes to search for armed individuals.
 As tensions eased, troops began to sweep through neighborhoods collecting appliances and cash registers and informing citizens that if they provided a certificate of purchase, the items would be returned.
 Citizens began to be observed in the streets participating in daily life and some businesses reopened.
 At this time, cemeteries began to grow crowded as individuals gathered to bury their loved ones who were killed earlier in the week.

 5 March

-The final documented death of the Caracazo was Napoleón Soto Vilera after being shot in the head from by an individual at the Naval Observatory near Sierra Maestra.
+The final documented death of the Caracazo was Napoleón Soto Vilera after being shot in the head by an individual at the Naval Observatory near Sierra Maestra.